highcharts-for-python/highcharts-core/docs/using/populating_series_data/_new_from_pandas.rst

-    The ``.from_pandas()`` method is available on all :term:`series` classes and on the :class:`Chart <highcharts_core.chart.Chart>` class, allowing you to either assemble a series or an entire chart from Pandas :class:`DataFrame <pandas:DataFrame>` with only one method call.
+    The ``.from_pandas()`` method is available on all :term:`series` classes and on the :class:`Chart <highcharts_core.chart.Chart>` class, allowing you to either assemble a series or an entire chart from Pandas :class:`DataFrame <pandas:pandas.DataFrame>` with only one method call.

 .. code-block:: python